 - Using the keyboard to navigate a website when the mouse is not working

 - Adjusting screen brightness to suit the level of light in the environment.
 Smart invert features are especially handy for this.

 - Reading a transcript of an audio or video presentation to reinforce the information learned.

 In a world that is increasingly diverse by the day, it’d be retrogressive to not be mindful of people with disabilities.
 Making your website accessible is simply the right thing to do.
 By doing that, you’ll enable people with disabilities to participate in and enjoy the experience of what you have to offer.

 4. It’s Required The Law

 There are many federal and state laws that require both public and private companies and institutions to make their electronic and web content accessible to people with disabilities.
 Violating these laws can result in heavy financial implications due to lawsuits and fines.
 A number of notable companies have been sued for failure to make their web content accessible.

 Netflix, Hulu, and Amazon are a few of the big names that have been hit by accessibility lawsuits.
 The ADA and Section 508 are U.S accessibility laws governing web accessibility.
 Even though they do not outrightly quote the WCAG standards for web accessibility reference, courts have been known to refer to the WCAG.

-So if you want to make your website accessible, the WCAG standards are a great place to start.
+So if you want to make your website accessible, these international website standards are a great place to start.

 5. There’s a Business Case for Web Accessibility